What Sets Lay-Z-Spa Apart?

 No, Lay-Z-Spa models with a 2017 or newer pump cannot heat and use the HydroJet™ Massage System at the same time.
 Heating can only be on at the same time as the AirJet™ Massage System.

-No, a Lay-Z-Spa does not require the pump to be on constantly to be kept inflated.
-The pump can be used at initial setup to inflate the spa and to top it up if required.
+No, a Lay-Z-Spa does not require the pump to be kept inflated.
+The pump is used at initial setup to inflate the hot tub and to top it up if required.

-In order to maintain clear, clean and healthy water there are some day-to-day/regular tasks that you will need to undertake:
+Have a read of our Chemical Maintenance advice for easy water treatment.
+In order to maintain clear, clean and healthy water there are some day-to-day or regular tasks to consider:

 1. Water Filtration / Circulation